MetaBorgCube/pcf-tutorial/README.md

 ### Stratego 2

 Let's turn these equations into executable code.
 We will use the term-writing language Stratego 2 for this task.
 You can find code of this language in `.str2` files such as `main.str2` and `desugar.str2`.
 In the latter you will find a prewritten strategy `desugar`, defined as a type preserving transformation (`TP`) that traverses topdown and tries to apply the `desugar-let` rewrite rules.
 In the rewrite rules is `desugar-let`, also type preserving, but it currently fails.
 You can see an example rewrite rule that turns let bound functions into the applications of lambdas from our equations above, but this uses the `LetF` abstract syntax, which we have not defined yet.
 So before we start writing our rewrite rules, we should first define the appropriate syntax in `expr.sdf3`.

-Do that now, and don't forget the priority rules of the newly added syntax!
+> Exercise: Define syntax for `let` and `letrec`, and don't forget the priority rules of the newly added syntax.

 With the syntax defined, we can now start writing our rewrite rules.
 As suggested by the example one for let-bound functions, we are writing the abstract syntax pattern of our sugar programs with variables, then an arrow `->`, and then the abstract syntax pattern of our final result.
 This way we only have to traverse our program once to apply the rules.
 We could go `topdown` or `bottomup` with this approach, either direction works.

+> Exercise: Write the remaining rewrite rules.

 We _could_ also write our desugaring differently, in the smaller steps of the equation, by repeatedly applying rewrite rules.
 Our strategy would then be `outermost` or `innermost`, and we could rewrite our `Let` as usual, but write our `Let(Rec)F` to `Let(Rec)` and our `LetRec` to `Let` with `Fix`.

+> Exercise: Write the single step rewrite rules.
+> (This is demonstrated in `desugar2` of the example `implementation`.)

-In fact, you can factor out the similarity of the function-binding `let` and `letrec` to their normal counterpart.
-This is demonstrated in `desugar2` and `desugar3` of the example `implementation`, have a look if you like.
+You can factor out the similarity of the function-binding `let` and `letrec` to their normal counterpart.

-- TODO: explain how to add the desugaring before analysis and how to view the desugared abstract syntax tree of a PCF program
+> Bonus Exercise: Define new constructors for `Let` and `LetF` that take an extra argument that marks if it is a normal or `letrec` version.
+Define a separate desugaring step to transform your program into these constructors.
+Now define the single step rewrite rules from before, combining the similar one into a single rule.
+> (This is demonstrated in `desugar3` of the example `implementation`.)

+With your desugaring now complete, you can add a call to `desugar` to `pre-analyze` in `src/main.str2`.
+This will eliminate the `let` related constructors before you analyse your program, so you do not need to extend your Statix specification.

 ## References